OSGConnect/connectbook/start/software/example-compilation.md

 	[user@login ~]$ ls /usr/lib* | grep libz
 	[user@login ~]$ ls /usr/lib* | grep libbz2

-which will reveal that both sets of libraries are available on the login node which means we can moved on to performing our compilation with CRAM support. **However** if we were to attempt Samtools installation with CRAM support right now, we would find that this results in an error when performing the `configure` step.
+which will reveal that both sets of libraries are available on the login. **However** if we were to attempt Samtools installation with CRAM support right now we would find that this results in an error when performing the `configure` step.

 *If the libraries are present, why do we get this error?* This error is due to differences between types of library files.
-For example, running `ls /usr/lib\* | grep libbz2` will return two matches, `libbz2.so.1` and `libbz2.so.1.0.6`.
+For example, running `ls /usr/lib* | grep libbz2` will return two matches, `libbz2.so.1` and `libbz2.so.1.0.6`.
-But running `ls /usr/lib\* | grep liblz` will return four matches including three `.so` and one `.a` match.
-Our Samtools compilation specifically requires the `.a` type of library file for both `libbz2` and `liblzma` and is why compilation will fail without additional steps.
+But running `ls /usr/lib* | grep liblz` will return four matches including three `.so` and one `.a` files.
+Our Samtools compilation specifically requires the `.a` type of library file for both `libbz2` and `liblzma` and the absence of this type of library file in `/usr/lib64` is why compilation will fail without additional steps.

 Luckily for us, bzip2 version 1.0.6 is available as a module and this module